gkwa/itsfergus/README.md

 Just give me an example already and let me fiddle with it to understand it!

-I see a lot of tutorials for tech that don't provide working code.
+I see a lot of tutorials that don't provide working code.

 I don't want to read a wall of text and think about theory, I want hands on from the start please.

 Then, later after running your code and seeing that that it works, I can trust that spending time with your code is woth it.

+Medium articles are helpful in that they give you a hint that something is possible, but you're on your own to iterate to a working solution.

+Fine, yes, we should pay the price (time) to learn something, but not by googling for examples forever.

 ## Description